jtablesaw/tablesaw/README.md

  https://javadatascience.wordpress.com

 ## A work-in-progress
-Tablesaw is in an experimental state, with a production release planned for late 2016.
+__Tablesaw is in an experimental state__, with a production release planned for late 2016.
-Not all of the functionality of Outlier has been implemented yet, and a great deal of additional functionality is planned, including window operations (like rolling averages), outlier detection, and integrated machine-learning.
+A great deal of additional functionality is planned, including window operations (like rolling averages), outlier detection, and integrated machine-learning.